operasoftware/devopera/articles/_posts/2015-09-04-houdini-f2f-report.md

 Of course, you could do this with an extra canvas element behind the element that you want to set a background on, but that would require more markup and ensuring that the canvas and the “real” element were always the same size and overlapping.

+(Added 15 Sept:) Ian Kilpatrick recently blogged [The Performance of Houdini Paint](http://bfgeek.com/houdini/2015/09/14/the-performance-of-houdini-paint/) in response to a question by Stuart.

 ## CSSOM 2.0

 In a new version of CSSOM, value objects would be preferable, but we can’t rely on TC39 standardising those in time, so it’ll use normal objects (strings are too slow).
 As this is a “framework dev”‘s API, I raided the Mozilla kitchen for 9 kilos of their excellent goat cheese and gave that my attention.